misterorion/misterorion.com/content/posts/lambda-invalidate.md

 tags: ["AWS"]
 ---

 The other day I was moving a friend's static website over to Netlify.
-His site is a simple static site with only a handful of pages and images.
-What makes his page unique is the hundreds of large PDF files that he hosts.
+It's a simple static [Hugo](https://gohugo.io) site with only a handful of pages and images.
+What makes the site unique is the hundreds of large PDF files.

-Initially, I looked into storing the large PDF files in [Git LFS](https://git-lfs.github.com/).
-Both Netlify and GitHub support it.
-Unfortunately, I quickly hit the storage limit of my GitHub account and I didn't feel like paying to increase it, just for this one site.
+Initially, I looked into storing the PDF files in [Git LFS](https://git-lfs.github.com/).
+It's a cool technology and both Netlify and GitHub support it.
+Unfortunately, I quickly hit the storage limit of my GitHub account.
+I didn't feel like paying to increase it, just for this one site.

-I rolled up a tidy Netlify/AWS hybrid solution.
-Netlify builds his site with Hugo, while the PDFs reside safely in S3.
-CloudFront sits in front using Netlify as the default origin, and an S3 origin for the content under `/pdf`.
+So, I rolled up a tidy Netlify/AWS hybrid solution.
+Netlify builds the static HTML files, while the PDFs reside in S3.
+CloudFront sits at the fore, using Netlify as the default origin, and an S3 origin for the content under `/pdf`.

-This solves the problem of storage.
-I keep the simple CI/CD automation of Netlify but also the benefits of S3 for the PDF files.
-Dead simple automation and cheap, durable storage of the big files.
+This solved the large file problem.
+Cheap, durable storage of the PDFs in S3, with Netlify's dead-simple CI/CD automation.

 Yet, there is another problem.
 What if we update the site content files and Netlify does a deploy?
 How will CloudFront know there is new content?
 We need to somehow send an invalidation request to CloudFront after each Netlify deploy.

-I decided to create my own webhook.
+I decided to create my own webhook using AWS.

 ## AWS Webhook Recipe

-The webhook is simply a listener on my Application Load Balancer (ALB) that points to a Lambda function.
-I have a subdomain set up in Route53 and point it at the ALB.
+Simply put, the webhook is a listener on my Application Load Balancer (ALB) that points to a Lambda function.
+For convenience, I have a `lambda.` subdomain pointed at the ALB.
 The ALB listens for that host, and specific query strings, then forwards it to the Lambda.
-The Lambda runs some Python code to create a CloudFront invalidation
+The Lambda runs some Python code to generate a CloudFront invalidation.

 ### IAM role

 Before creating the Lambda function, I created an IAM role with very basic permissions.
-The role needs permission to create a CloudFront invalidation request, and that is all.
+The role only needs permission to create a CloudFront invalidation request.

 ```json
 {